dotnet/intro-to-dotnet-web-dev/1-welcome/README.md

 During the series you will learn the basics of C#, building websites and web APIs, and even how to publish your apps to the cloud.
 Here is a rundown of what the next few weeks will look like.

 ## Who are we?
 Let us introduce ourselves.
 The content in this series is all written by .NET Developer Community Team from Microsoft.
-More specifically, Jon, James, Jeff, and Katie will be teaching you web development and all things .NET.
+More specifically, Jon, James, Jeff, and Katie will be teaching you web development and all things about .NET.

 ## What to expect
 - Week 1 – Welcome!